 But to be sincere, I must say that I achieved a lot during these 18 days I was able to complete my daily challenge.

-Setting goals in life helps one to be more focused in whatever one desires to achieve.
+Setting goals in life help one to be more focused on whatever one desires to achieve.
 It’s motivating.
 It gingers and pushes one to work harder towards achieving one’s aim.
-I think this writing challenge is somehow similar to set goals because I had an aim, even though I didnt quite achieve that aim, I woke up every morning having in mind there was something I must do and everyday I made plans on what to write, when to write and how to write it to be able to produce a presentable outcome within the stipulated time period.
+I think this writing challenge is somehow similar to set goals because I had an aim, even though I didn’t quite achieve that aim, I woke up every morning having in mind there was something I must do and every day I made plans on what to write, when to write and how to write it to be able to produce a presentable outcome within the stipulated time period.
 This attitude wasn’t part of my writing ever since I created my website a year ago.
-I didnt know were I was heading to and didnt care.
+I didn’t know where I was heading to and didn’t care.
 Now I’m more focused and care more.

 Time was a big problem in the challenge.
 I already have a tight schedule and this challenge made it worse.
 There were days I felt like paying someone to write and post my stories.
 It was that bad.